-Following the receipt of all sampling results and the designated 50% of validated data from Area B: Parcel B7, a Phase II Investigation Report will be prepared that will document the sample collection procedures and supporting rationale, and present and interpret the analytical results.
+Following the receipt of all sampling results and the designated 20% of validated data from Area B: Parcel B7 and Parcel B25, a Phase II Investigation Report will be prepared that will document the sample collection procedures and supporting rationale, and present and interpret the analytical results.
 Results will be presented in tabular and graphical formats as appropriate to best summarize the data for future use.
 The sample results will be compared against the PALs specified in the QAPP (or other direct guidance from the MDE), considering appropriate land use factors and institutional controls, to identify contaminants and exposure pathways of potential concern.

-The Phase II Investigation Report will include a Screening Level Risk Assessment (SLRA) to evaluate potential baseline risks to future workers of the Site prior to any mitigative measures.
+The Phase II Investigation Report will include a SLRA to evaluate potential baseline risks to future workers of the Site prior to any mitigative measures.
 Compounds that are present at concentrations at or above the USEPA Regional Screening Levels (RSLs) set at a target cancer risk of 1E-6 or target non-cancer Hazard Quotient (HQ) of 0.1 will be identified as constituents of potential concern (COPCs) to be included in the SLRA.
-The Site will be analyzed as three exposure units (EUs) based on the size of the parcel and distribution of the proposed soil borings.
-The proposed EUs to be evaluated in the baseline risk analysis of the Site are indicated in Figure 11.
+The Site will be analyzed as four exposure units (EUs) based on the size of the two parcels and distribution of the proposed soil borings.
+Parcel B25 will be evaluated as its own EU, and the SLRA for this EU will include an additional Child and Youth Visitor risk evaluation due to the presence of the Yacht Clubs and associated recreation areas.
+The proposed EUs to be evaluated in the baseline risk analysis of the Site are indicated in Figure 12.

 Exposure point concentrations (EPCs) will be estimated for each COPC dataset (surface, subsurface, and pooled surface/subsurface) in each EU using ProUCL software.
-The estimates of potential EPCs for the soil datasets will be compared to the RSLs for the Composite Worker scenario and to site-specific Soil Screening Levels (SSLs) for the Construction Worker scenario (calculated based on the USEPA Supplemental Guidance for Developing Soil Screening Levels for Superfund Sites) to develop risk ratios for each COPC relative to a cancer risk of 1E-6 and non-cancer HQ of 1.
+The estimates of potential EPCs for the soil datasets will be compared to the RSLs for the Composite Worker scenario to develop risk ratios for each COPC relative to a cancer risk of 1E-6 and non-cancer HQ of 1.
 The risk ratios for individual COPCs will be summed for the carcinogens and non-carcinogens (summed by target organ) to provided screening level estimates of potential cumulative risk to determine if further action is warranted.
+Parcel B25 will include an additional Child and Youth Visitor risk evaluation.
+Construction Worker risks will be evaluated within site-specific Response and Development Work Plans.
+The Construction Worker evaluation will be completed using site-specific Soil Screening Levels (SSLs) for each future development area, which will be calculated based on the USEPA Supplemental Guidance for Developing Soil Screening Levels for Superfund Sites.